dound/mst/readme.txt

 An optimized library of minimum spanning tree algorithms.
 Includes various implementations of Kruskal's and Prim's algorithms in the C programming language.
-This implementation outperformed the boost library's implementation on a variety of graph sizes and types.
+This implementation outperforms the boost library's implementation on a variety of graph sizes and types.

 This work was done by David Underhill and Derrick Isaacson for Tim Roughgarden's